abishekdharshan/Blockchain_Structure/README.md

 ## Credits

 The credits for the original code go to [howcodeORG](https://github.com/howCodeORG/Simple-Python-Blockchain).
-I've merely created a wrapper to get people started.